open-telemetry/opentelemetry-cpp/examples/prometheus/README.md

 It is highly recommended to go over the [ostream-metrics](../metrics_simple/README.md) doc before following along this document.

-Create a new console application and run it:
+Run the application with:

 ```sh
 bazel run //examples/prometheus:prometheus_example
 ```

-Now, we are going to make some small tweaks to the example in the ostream-metrics to make the metrics available via OpenTelemetry Prometheus Exporter.

-And replace the below line:
+The main difference between the [ostream-metrics](../metrics_simple/README.md) example with this one is that the line below is replaced:

 ```cpp
 std::unique_ptr<metric_sdk::MetricExporter> exporter{